Marine chronometer: Characteristics

 Chronometers often included other innovations to increase their efficiency and precision.
 Hard stones such as ruby and sapphire were often used as jewel bearings to decrease friction and wear of the pivots and escapement.
 Diamond was often used as the cap stone for the lower balance staff pivot to prevent wear from years of the heavy balance turning on the small pivot end.
 Until the end of mechanical chronometer production in the third quarter of the 20th century, makers continued to experiment with things like ball bearings and chrome-plated pivots.

 The timepieces were normally protected from the elements and kept below decks in a fixed position in a traditional box suspended in gimbals (a set of rings connected by bearings).
-This keeps the chronometer isolated in a horizontal "dial up" position to counter ship inclination (rocking) movements induced timing errors on the balance wheel.
+This keeps the chronometer isolated in a horizontal "dial up" position to counter ship inclination (rocking) movements' inducement of timing errors on the balance wheel.

 Marine chronometers always contain a maintaining power which keeps the chronometer going while it is being wound, and a power reserve indicator to show how long the chronometer will continue to run without being wound.

 These technical provisions usually yield timekeeping in mechanical marine chronometers accurate to within 0.5 second per day.